joaquinabian/Octo-Filament-Sensor/README.md

 ## Installation

-The OctoPrint-Bovine_filament_sensor plugin is not yet functional.
+The OctoPrint Bovine Filament Sensor plugin is not yet fully functional.

 ## Configuration
 ### GPIO Pin
-* Choose any free GPIO pin you for data usage, but I would recommend to use GPIO pins without special functionalities like e.g. I2C
+* Choose any free GPIO pin you for data usage, but I would recommend to use GPIO pins without special functionalities like e.g. I2C.
+  I use GPIO24 which is next to a ground pin and in front of a 3V3 pin.
+  Please check the [documentation](https://www.raspberrypi.org/documentation/usage/gpio/) of your Raspberry Pi version/model.
 * Run the sensor only on 3.3V, because GPIO pins don't like 5V for a long time
 * In [BigTreeTech SmartFilamentSensor Manual](https://github.com/bigtreetech/smart-filament-detection-module/tree/master/manual) on page 12 you can find the functionality of the pins.
-Please ensure that there is no undocumented twist in your cable
-* My recommended GPIO pins: 11, 13, 15, 17 (such without any special usage).
-Please check the [documentation](https://www.raspberrypi.org/documentation/usage/gpio/) of your Raspberry Pi version/model.
-Also other pins could work, if you know how to configure it on the Raspberry, but it might be tricky and not work out of the box.

 Note: The BTT Pins are labeled as follows